OpenAPI Validation

 validate_request_body | bool | no | false | Validate the request body against the schema (implies body inspection). |

-reject_undeclared_path | bool | no | false | Currently a no-op — the flag is accepted but not read.
+reject_undeclared_path | bool | no | false | Currently a no-op — the flag is loaded into the engine but never consulted in any decision path.
 An undeclared path is always blocked regardless of its value (see below).
 Leave it unset. |

 Example